NEAT-project/neat/docs/properties.md

 specify either one protocol with precedence 2, or multiple protocols with precedence 1.

+**Note**: May not be queried with `neat_get_property` before execution of the `on_connected` callback.
+When querying this property, the returned value is a string describing the actual transport in use.

 **Note**: Applications should avoid specifying the protocol(s) to use directly, and instead rely on the Policy Manager to make a decision on what protocol(s) to use based on other properties.
 The `transport` property should only be used